Vybo/PaperDash/README.md

   * Fullscreen text message with icon (loaded from file)
 3. Dashboards (somewhat self-sufficient ViewModels handling what to draw into UI Parts)
   * Fulscreen clock
+  * Rotating photo frame mode (put images to folder, they'll be resized and shown on the display with clock)

 ## Planned features
 * Cycling of various Dashboards